 Consequences of enemy shelling of Sumy region.
 PHOTOS

-Over the past day, Russian troops fired at 28 localities in the Sumy region.
-A total of 138 attacks were recorded.
+Over the past day, Russian troops shelled the border settlements of the Sumy region.
+A total of 77 attacks were recorded.

 According to Censor.NET, this was reported by the Sumy police.